If you are thinking of adding a pet to your family, we have some great ones ready for their home!

 Are You Ready?

 Pets can live for 10 to 20 years.
 When you take an animal into your family, make sure you are ready to accept a commitment to care for that animal for their lifetime, even as your financial or household status changes.
 Once that commitment is made, with proper planning and attention, you will be able to keep the loving and loyal pet in your home through all sorts of changes, such as having a baby or moving.

-If you have decided the time is right to add a pet to your family, the next step is to complete our adoption application.
+If you have decided the time is right to add a pet to your family, the next step is to complete our cat adoption application or our dog adoption application.
 Humane Tomorrow works with applicants to ensure that the pet is a good fit for a household.
 Applications are not processed on a first-come, first-served basis, as our primary goal is a good adoption placement.
-Once we receive your application, an adoption counselor will contact you, usually within 1 day.
+Once we receive your application, an adoption counselor will contact you, usually within 48 hours.

 All potential adopters must fill out an application for the animal they are interested in adopting.
 We reserve the right to deny an application for any reason.

 Our adoption fees are $150 for cats, $250 for dogs, and $300 for puppies 6 months and younger.
 This adoption fee helps to cover the costs of basic preventative care including spay or neuter, vaccines (including Rabies and virals), heartworm tests and preventative for dogs, FeLV/FIV tests for cats, in addition to extra medical care the animal may need.
 Often our adoption fees do not even cover costs for basic medical care.